Blog - Traffic Masters· · Loading…

 How to grow: Visitors from Google convert at 5%, while visitors from Reddit convert at 15%.
 Reddit traffic is more qualified—you should spend more time there.

 Without analytics, these insights stay hidden.
-You make decisions based on assumptions instead of evidence.
+As a result, you make decisions based on assumptions instead of evidence.

 Good analytics help you: